When posting comments, please observe our site participation guidelines:

-If so, post a timely response within 24 hours (Monday-Friday, excluding Bank Holidays).
+If so, post a timely response.
+We aim to do this within 48 hours (Monday-Friday, excluding Bank Holidays).
 It may take us a bit longer to respond to any queries written in Welsh.

 Is this person asking for information or detail relating to an OPG service?
 For example, is it a safeguarding-related query?

 If so, we'll pass the query on and ensure it is dealt with as quickly as possible.
-We will update the user on progress.
+We will update the user on the actions we've taken.